truenas/documentation/content/SCALE/SCALECLIReference/System/CLIBoot.md

 {{< toc >}}

 {{< include file="/_includes/CLIGuideWIP.md" >}}

 ## Boot Namespace
-The **boot** namespace has eight commands, and is based on boot pool management functions found in the SCALE API and web UI.
+The **boot** namespace has eight commands and is based on boot pool management functions found in the SCALE API and web UI.
 It provides access to system boot pool methods through the **boot** commands.

 ## Boot Commands
 The following **boot** commands allow you to run jobs related to the boot pool and manage the boot pool.

 You can enter commands from the main CLI prompt or from the **boot** namespace prompt.